 Excursion to Finisterre – 7 stops

-At 10:00 from our office, it is necessary to be 15 minutes before.
-Rúa das Casas Raís, 31 (3 minutes from the cathedral and next to Porta do Camiño, at the entrance to the old town, where the French way passes).
-The Pick-Up service (only in Santiago de Compostela) can be offered only by some hotels and always with prior notice (there are hotels to which by city laws the bus cannot go).
-If the hotels are not on the list, it is better to contact us to find out the possible possibility of the service.
-We also offer collection, if possible, by a person from our Staff.
+At 09:00 from our office, it is necessary to be 15 minutes before Rúa das Casas Raís, 31 (3 minutes from the cathedral and next to the Porta do Camiño, at the entrance to the old part of the city, where the French Camino passes) The Pick – Up service (only in Sant iago de Compostela) can only be offered by some hotels and always with prior notice (there are hotels where the bus cannot go due to city laws) If the hotels are not in the list, it is better to contact us to find out if the service is possible.
+We also offer pick-up, if possible, by a person from our Staff.

-One of the key points of the Jacobean route for pilgrims who, once they arrive in Santiago de Compostela, decide to continue on their way to the coast of Finisterre.
-Here we find an old bridge, built over the river Tambre.
-A beautiful place, obligatory on the Camino to Finisterre.
+One of the key points of the Jacobean route for pilgrims who, once they arrive in Santiago de Compostela, decide to continue their journey towards the Finisterre coast. .
+Around here we find an old bridge, built over the river Tambre A beautiful place, an obligatory stop on the Way to Finisterre.

 Sanctuary of Virxe da Barca

 At this point you can see the famous “END OF THE WORLD” for the ancient Romans, which coincides with Cape Finisterre.
-Here is the Finisterre Lighthouse, Km 0 of the Camino a Finisterre, the view of the COSTA DA MORTE, etc. Perhaps because Cape Fisterra hides the true secret of the Costa da Morte: rugged landscapes and impressive beaches, some (sheltered by the cape) with calm waters and others with strong waves such as Mar de Fora, one of the wildest beaches in Galicia.
+Here you will find the Finisterre Lighthouse, the Km 0 of the Camino to Finisterre, the view of the COSTA DA MORTE, etc. Perhaps because Cape Fisterra hides the true secret of the Costa da Morte: wild landscapes and impressive beaches, some (sheltered by the cape) with calm waters and others with strong waves such as Mar de Fora, one of the wildest beaches in Galicia.

-It is very probably the most visited in Europe as well as the closest to America.
+It is probably the most visited lighthouse in Europe as well as the closest to America.

-Built in 1853, 138 meters above sea level.
-Considered the cape of the end of the world “Finis Terrae”.
-For thousands of years it was thought that beyond it there was only a watery chasm in which the sun went out every night and through which one reached a region of darkness populated by sea monsters.
+Built in 1853, 138 metres above sea level Considered the cape of the end of the world «Finis Terrae«.
+For thousands of years, it was thought that beyond it there was only a watery chasm where the sun went out every night and through which one reached a region of darkness populated by sea monsters.

 It will end in:

 Rúa das Casas Reais, 31, 15704 Santiago de Compostela, A Coruña, Spain.
-In our office at 7:15 p.m., exactly at the Puerta del Camino (Porta do Camiño), at the entrance to the old town, where the French way passes.
+At our office at 7:15 p.m., exactly at the Puerta del Camino (Porta do Camiño), at the entrance to the old part of the city, where the French road passes.